 As little as five years ago, most searches were conducted using just two keywords.
 Today people use an average of five words per keyword search term.
 What was once a keyword search for “plugs” is now a more unique phrase of “the best luxury rubber plugs”.
 As you can see, the one word keyword has become a keyword phrase made up of multiple words.
 Searches are now more unique and these long-tail keyword phrases more specific.

 Ultimately, it’s important to remember that every keyword search represents an intent by someone to find some information out.
 Long-tail keywords help you to better address that user intent by creating unique tailored content.

 Statistics show that of 3 billion searches a day, 20% of every search is unique.
 That’s a heck of a lot of unique searches – and to get displayed on the first page of Google, you need a successful organic search strategy to be found amongst all of that noise.

 AIM Internet are experts at helping small and medium sizes businesses with their local marketing strategy, SEO and blogging.
-We guarantee that by following our methods, their business will be on the first page of Google through pay per click advertising and organic search.
+We guarantee that by following our methods, their business will be on the first page of Google.
+We get this done, through pay per click advertising and organic search.

 For a short time also, we could help certain businesses access grants to match fund any investment up to 50%.
 If you would like to find out more, please call us on 0870 062 8760 or visit our contact us page.